nihlaeth/read-the-room/notes.md

 * lines starting with # are ignored (comments)
 * values are space-separated, only tag_rules can contain whitespace
-* newlines within one rule have to be escaped with a backslash
 * tokens can consist of comma separated sub-tokens
 * sub-token can be *, numeric, a range, divisor, any combination of those, or in the case of day_of_week and month, a three-letter name (e.g. mon, feb)